thibautbenjamin/catt/README.md

 Catt is an implementation of a type system checking coherences in [Grothendieck-Maltsiotis infinity categories](https://arxiv.org/abs/1009.2331).
 The underlying type theoretical translation is described by [Finster-Mimram](https://arxiv.org/abs/1706.02866).

 The implementation is written in OCaml and is based of [Samuel Mimram's implementation](https://github.com/smimram/catt), with additional features and corrections.
-There is also an [Haskell implementation by Eric Finster](https://github.com/ericfinster/catt)
+There is also an [Haskell implementation by Eric Finster](https://github.com/ericfinster/catt).

+There is an [online version](https://thiben.github.io/catt/) of this implementation

 ## Syntax
 There are two keywords to define a new operation